RangerMauve/mqtt-regex/README.md

 	$ npm install --save mqtt-regex

-With component

-	$component install --save rangermauve/mqtt-regex

-Or you can grab `./build/build.js` for a UMD-compatible version
+You can grab `./build/build.js` for a UMD-compatible bundle (for use in script tags and the such)

 ## API
 The API is super simple and should be easy to integrate with any project